 Given you’ve got to pay ~40% tax on every dollar above the $11.7M estate tax limit per person ($23.4M per couple), your heirs might have a large tax bill if you are far beyond the limit.
 Hopefully, the estate tax threshold amount will continue to go up.
 However, I wouldn’t bank on it with President Biden.

 A life insurance policy can help your beneficiaries pay for any tax liability from your estate.
 High property taxes and ongoing maintenance costs are the reasons why many historically mansions are gifted to the state.
 Their heirs simply couldn’t afford to take care of them.

 Life Insurance Is A Good Deal

 At some point, you truly may be sufficiently wealthy to not need life insurance.
-Maybe that net worth is over $10+ million per person.
+Maybe that net worth is over $10+ million per person, the ideal net worth amount for retirement.
 Ultimately, it’s an individual decision.

 But for the vast majority of us with dependents, having life insurance is a good idea.
 You can always reduce your coverage amount or cancel your policy as your wealth grows.
 That’s what I plan to do.

 I like knowing that my wife and kids will get an extra million dollars in case I’m stuck in a ravine somewhere with my car on fire.
 And I like that life insurance will pay for a good portion of my estate taxes if the estate tax limit gets lowered back down in the future.

 It also makes me happy knowing that my kids will never starve, even if my wife ends up spending everything or getting bilked out of everything I leave her through a revocable living trust.